File collaboration in SharePoint with Microsoft 365

 While you can continue to manage SharePoint site permissions separately by using SharePoint groups, we recommend managing permissions for SharePoint by adding people to or removing them from the associated Microsoft 365 group.
 This provides easier administration as well as giving users access to a host of related services that they can use for better collaboration.

 Microsoft Teams provides a hub for collaboration by bringing together all the Microsoft 365 group-related services, plus a variety of Teams-specific services, in a single user experience with persistent chat.
 Teams uses the associated Microsoft 365 group to manage its permissions.
 Within the Teams experience, users can directly access SharePoint along with the other services without having to switch applications.
 This provides a centralized collaboration space with a single place to manage permissions.
+Teams uses the SharePoint site that is connected to the Microsoft 365 group for files in standard channels and creates separate SharePoint sites for each private or shared channel.
 For collaboration scenarios in your organization, we highly recommend using Teams rather than using services such as SharePoint independently.

 For details about how SharePoint and Teams interact, see How SharePoint and OneDrive interact with Microsoft Teams.